NLTP/Rules/README.md

 - (b) In the event of a forfeit of a match, the wins and losses will count as usual in the standings, with the cap differential for the winning and losing team being the third-largest positive and negative cap differential for all other matches that week, respectively.
 If only one game is forfeited, the cap differential will be the third-largest differential for that game of the week.
 (Ex.
 If Game 2 is a forfeit, the cap diff is that of all other Game 2's for that week.)
 - (c) The NLTP commissioners may demand full access to a team's subreddit (including modmail), Discord or other form of communication without needing to provide a reason, and shall be granted this access with speed.
 - (d) Players who intend to drop down from M/mLTP, for whatever reason, must contact NLTP commissioners before they sign up as a free agent and explain why they are not playing in MLTP before they can be made eligible for NLTP.
-- (e) Rules Committee members may only be forcibly removed from their position by a unanimous vote from the other four members.
+- (e) CRC members may only be forcibly removed from their position by a unanimous vote from the other four members.
 - (f) A veto form must be posted by a member of the Rules committee when requested by a captain to ensure the same format and method are used with each veto.
 The veto form must be posted after a minimum of three days, and after a thread prompting captains to discuss the issue has been made with an optional NLTP community discussion thread depending on the scope of the issue.
 This also ensures that the veto is legal and applies to something that is able to be overturned.
 - (g) The CRC agrees that an attack against one or more of them on the subreddit, Discord, or any other public forum shall be considered an attack against them all and consequently they agree that, if such an attack occurs, each of them will assist the CRC Member or Members so attacked by taking forthwith, individually and in concert with the other CRC Members, such action as it deems necessary, including the use of armed force, to restore and maintain the security of the CRC.
 - (h) Any player that becomes banned from playing TagPro will be ineligible to play in NLTP.
 They may remain on the roster and resume playing when they are no longer banned from TagPro.
 Playing on an alternate account to avoid the ban will result in league punishment and referral to the TagPro Moderators.